Nash Format: Bestsellers

 Nash Format also translated and presented a series of books about great businesses (Nike, Amazon, IKEA, Starbucks, etc).

 The company presented to Ukrainian readers novels of Celeste Ng and Kate Atkinson.

 Awards

-In 2015 Nash Format was the 7th among the 20 best publishing brands according to Forbes Ukraine.
+In 2015, Nash Format was the 7th among the 20 best publishing brands according to Forbes Ukraine.

 Audiobooks

 Nash Format Publishers has its recording studio and produces audiobooks.
 It records classical literature and modern non-fiction.
 The audiobooks are recorded by famous narrators – radio hosts, actors, etc.

-Book store
+Bookstore

 Nash Format Publishers has a book store and online store nashformat.ua that offers worldwide delivery.

 Club

 Nash Format created its educational platform in Kyiv.
 It hosts discussions, public talks, book presentations, etc.

 Mobile App

 In 2019 Nash Format Publishers launched an application for reading books and listening to audiobooks online and offline.
 All files are secured.
 After the purchase users can read and listen to audiobooks online and offline, but it is impossible to download files on the device.
 It helps to protect files from illegal sharing.